 Describe what you do in your pitch, then describe how you do it.
-Do not repeat your job description, or the job title you want, or the number of years you've been in the job, unless it makes you unique.
-Focus on what is it you do differently than your competitors.
+Do not repeat your job description, the job title you want or the number of years you've been in the job unless it makes you unique.
+Focus on what it is you do differently than your competitors.
 If you have a niche, tell me about it.
 The goal is to entice the listener to want to know more.

-As we network, promote and market ourselves to prospective employers and contacts, it is sometimes too easy to let our guard down and share information which not only makes the other person uncomfortable (I really did not want to hear those gory details about your military career) and can easily create the wrong impression about you.
+As we network, promote and market ourselves to prospective employers and contacts, it is sometimes too easy to let our guard down and share information that makes the other person uncomfortable (I really did not want to hear those gory details about your military career) and can easily create the wrong impression.

 Consider how these bits of "Too Much Information" can be misunderstood: